Amazon Tries to Beat Shein and Temu at Their Own Game as Online Competition Heats Up

 “It similarly reminds me of how Mark Zuckerberg introduced Threads, and it gained massive adoption in a relative amount of time, now seen as X’s biggest competitor,” she said.
 “It further solidified Facebook’s dominance in social media networks and its ability to tap into the needs of its customers.”

-Isaac Gross, the owner of IG PPC, believes that Amazon’s new discount front is a smart move to fight Shein and Temu finally but that there is no guarantee that such a move will be successful.
+Isaac Gross, the owner of IG PPC, said he believes that Amazon’s new discount front is a smart move to finally fight Shein and Temu but that there is no guarantee the move will be successful.

 “Of course, Amazon brings in the biggest brand in town with the largest logistics network,” he told The Epoch Times.
 “Amazon will need to match ultra-low prices with the trendy offerings of its competitors.”

-Gross sees maintaining the balance between affordability and quality as critical to appealing to budget-conscious shoppers without losing their reputation.
+Gross sees maintaining the balance between affordability and quality as critical for Amazon in appealing to budget-conscious shoppers without losing its reputation.

-Jacob Edwards-Bytom, the founder of commerce consultancy UltraLabs, says Amazon’s new venture needs to add a curated experience to its model to allow customers to view the company.
+Jacob Edwards-Bytom, the founder of commerce consultancy UltraLabs, said Amazon’s new venture needs to add a curated experience to its model to allow customers to view the company.

 “Amazon has not always been seen as the go-to source for inexpensive clothing or home goods despite its reputation for convenience and wide availability,” he told The Epoch Times.